 The first purchases under the Eurosystem's covered bond purchase programme were conducted on 6 July.
-Under this programme, a daily average of €220 million worth of covered bonds were purchased during the period under review, and the total value of settled purchases stood at €5.9 billion on 11 August.
-By 2 September (the cut-off date for this issue of the Monthly Bulletin) the total value of purchases had reached €9.6 billion.
+Under this programme, a daily average of $\notin$ 220 million worth of covered bonds were purchased during the period under review, and the total value of settled purchases stood at $\notin$ 5.9 billion on 11 August.
+By 2 September (the cut-off date for this issue of the Monthly Bulletin) the total value of purchases had reached $\notin$ 9.6 billion.
 Further information on the covered bond purchase programme is available on the ECB's website.

 The ECB's key interest rates have been left unchanged since 13 May 2009, with the rate on the main refinancing operations standing at 1%, the marginal lending rate standing at 1.75% and the deposit rate standing at 0.25%.
-With the use of the deposit facility declining, the EONIA remained volatile in the first half

-Chart C The EONIA and the ECB interest rates
+With the use of the deposit facility declining, the EONIA remained volatile in the first half of the period under review, averaging 0.82% (see Chart C).
+However, since the end of June, following the settlement of the first one-year longer-term refinancing operation, the EONIA has hovered around the 0.35% level as a result of the ample supply of liquidity.